a-type/rsbuild-plugin-unocss/README.md

 # @a-type/rsbuild-plugin-unocss

-[WIP] A minimal but stable Rsbuild plugin for UnoCSS, handwritten for Rsbuild instead of unplugin.
+A minimal but stable Rsbuild plugin for UnoCSS, handwritten for Rsbuild instead of unplugin.

-> ⚠️ Performance in this early version seems pretty bad.
-I intend to improve it, but don't expect quick rebuilds if you adopt early.

 <p>
   <a href="https://npmjs.com/package/@a-type/rsbuild-plugin-unocss">